skulia15/Quality-Assurance-Course/assignments/day01/answers.md

+# Answers Day 1 Linux

-# What is Linux?
+## What is Linux?

-# Why use Linux?
+## Why use Linux?
 What are the pros and cons?